avdgaag/whenner/README.md

 end
 ```

-As methods in Ruby can only take a single block, Whenner does not support a
+As methods in Ruby can only take a single block, Whenner has a special block
-`then` method yet, that would combine the `done` and `fail` methods.
-This might
-be implementing in the future using something like this:
+syntax for setting both `done` and `fail` callbacks:

 ```ruby
 defer { async_get('http://google.com') }.then do |on|